rollandxyz/xnotes/Angular and ASP.NET Core MVC.md

  Use @angular/cli package in conjunction with the .NET tools for creating a new MVC project

 ## A. Preparing to Create a Project
-To create a project that combines Angular and ASP.NET Core MVC, I start with @angular/cli and access he underlying webpack configuration, which can then be used to integrate the Angular tools and libraries into the ASP.NET Core project.
+To create a project that combines Angular and ASP.NET Core MVC, start with @angular/cli and access the underlying webpack configuration, which can then be used to integrate the Angular tools and libraries into the ASP.NET Core project.
 To start this process, open a new command prompt and run the command:
 ```console
  npm install --global @angular/cli